MicrosoftDocs/winrt-related/winrt-related-src/schemas/appxpackage/uapmanifestschema/element-uap5-AppExecutionAlias.md

 ---

 title: uap5:AppExecutionAlias
-description: Specifies the application's execution alias to determine the executable of the app to be activated.
+description: Specifies the application's execution alias to determine the executable of the app to be activated (uap5:AppExecutionAlias).

 ms.date: 10/10/2017
 ms.topic: reference